DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 - "A Data Mesh is a paradigm shift in how we think about building data platforms.
 The architecture is the convergence of Distributed Domain Driven Architecture, Self-serve Platform Design and Product Thinking with Data".
 -- Zhamak Dehghani, Thoughtworks

-- Data Mesh is a new paradigm to *DOMAIN-ORIENTED + DATA PRODUCT + SELF-SERVE DATA Infra Platform + DECENTRALIZED TOPOLOGY* driven modern distributed data architecture that conforms to [A] the certain defined Architecture Principles (as detailed in below section) and [B] the tenets, such as:
+- Data Mesh is a new/modern Data Platform paradigm to *DOMAIN-ORIENTED + DATA-PRODUCT + SELF-SERVE DATA Infra Platform + DECENTRALIZED TOPOLOGY* driven modern distributed data architecture that conforms to [A] the certain defined Architecture Principles (as detailed in below section) and [B] the tenets, such as:
-	(i) considering domains as the first class concern,
+	(i) Considering domains as the first class concern,
-	(ii) applying platform thinking to create self-serve data infrastructure, and
+	(ii) Applying platform thinking to create self-serve data infrastructure, and
-	(iii) treating data as a product
+	(iii) Treating data as a product

+#### The Domain Goal of DATA MESH

+- **A cloud distributed data mesh, which allows DOMAIN-SPECIFIC data and treats “DATA-as-a-PRODUCT”**.
+- :bulb: **Enabling each domain to handle its own DATA-PIPELINES**.
+This is different from plumbing data from the traditional (monolithic) platforms that generally tightly couple and often slow down the ingestion, storage, transformation, and consumption of data from one central data lake or hub.
+- :bulb: Therefore, Data Mesh paradigm objective is to reduce overall friction for information flow in the organization, where the **data producer is responsible for the datasets they produce and is accountable to the consumer based on the advertised SLAs**.
+- **Move away from tightly coupled data interfaces and varying data flows towards an architecture that allows eco-system connectivity**.

-- Please make sure to go through the original paper on **[Data Mesh as defined by Martin Fowler](https://martinfowler.com/articles/data-mesh-principles.html)**
+###### To be an integral part of Data Mesh OSS Community, Please make sure to go through the original paper on **[Data Mesh as defined by Martin Fowler](https://martinfowler.com/articles/data-mesh-principles.html)**
 <br>

 ## Why DATA MESH Architecture/ Model/ Paradigm?